Jay-Safan/Jay-Safan/README.md

 # 💫 About Me:
-🔭 I’m a student on upm pursuing on software engineering degreee🤝 I’m looking for help with<br><br>I love exploring in new tech and new cultures
+🔭 I’m a student on upm pursuing on software engineering degreee<br><br>I love exploring in new tech and new cultures

 # 💻 Tech Stack: